ediline000/amyloid-network-collapse/README.md

 ## Overview
 We study the impact of progressive amyloid accumulation on neuronal network structure and dynamics.
 Network topology is generated in MATLAB, while spiking network simulations and analyses are performed in Python.
+However figures were plotted and processed in MATLAB.

 ## Repository structure
 - `matlab/`: network construction and connectivity export